Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 This article will discuss small businesses, such as the number of small businesses, demography, employees, finance, lawsuits, etc.

-Small Business Statistics (Top Picks)
+Small Business Statistics 2025 (Top Picks)

 Small businesses are a vital part of the economy.
 Here are some key statistics and trends regarding their growth and survival.

-- Globally, there are 400 million small businesses as of 2023.
+- There are 400 million small businesses worldwide.

 - With 4.2 million small businesses, California has the maximum number of small businesses in the United States.